A Computer Prepares – QLab 5 Edition

 Backups are wonderful.
 You should back up everything as often as possible.
 But on a computer used for your show, backups should only be done manually.
 Time Machine, much like Spotlight, uses indexing and background processes which can take hold of the disk at inopportune moments.

-To restore Time Machine’s default behavior, re-check that box.
+To restore Time Machine’s default behavior, set the frequency to “Automatically Every Hour.”

 Using the Terminal